WalletScrutiny/WalletScrutinyCom/_posts/2019-12-20-engineering.lightning.LightningMainnet.md

 each release.

-So for now we hope for better build instructions so we can soon give it another try and conclude this app is probably open source but **not verifiable**.
+So for now we hope for better build instructions so we can soon give it another try and conclude this provider probably shares the source but it's **not verifiable**.